ComputeCanada/magic_castle/docs/README.md

 If true, the base image packages will not be upgraded during the first boot.
 By default, all packages are upgraded.

-**Note 1**: Do not skip package upgrade if the infrastructure includes instances with specialized hardware like a GPU or an Infiniband adapter.
-These devices generally require the compilation of dynamic kernel modules ([DKMS](https://en.wikipedia.org/wiki/Dynamic_Kernel_Module_Support)), with the latest kernel headers.

 **Post build modification effect**: No effect on currently built instances.
 Ones created after the modification will take into consideration the new value of the parameter to determine